davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-the-nine-facets-of-an-awesome-command-line-app.markdown

     $ grep foo some_log.txt | hl --no-inverse

-Since the users command-line options take precedence, things work out, but you can still configure your defaults.
+Since the user's command-line options take precedence, things work out, but you can still configure your defaults.

 Finally, I'd recommend that you use the long-form options in your configuration.
 In other words, if you prefer bright and inverted highlights, do this: